Affiliate links on Android Authority may earn us a commission. Learn more.

 Android Auto is a mobile app developed by Google to mirror the experience of using an Android device on your car’s dashboard information and entertainment unit.

 Frequent users can also participate in beta programs to test the functionality of new features and apps.
+If the beta program is full, make sure to update Android Auto to take advantage of all the latest features.

 How does Android Auto work?